 IMHO: Avoid clever, and go for descriptive.

 Next, you will want to consider what type of format your podcast will be presented in.
-Some common podcast formats include:
+Some common good podcast formats include:

 - Co-hosted shows